 Work on basic addition with your preschooler with this pancake math activity to go along with the hilarious story If You Give a Pig a Pancake.
 Plus take a peek at additional Pancake Themed Activities for Preschoolers featured in our Virtual Book Club for Kids!

-Get ready for Pancake Day on February 13 with this Fun Pancake Themed Activities & Books for Kids!
+Get ready for Pancake Day with this Fun Pancake Themed Activities & Books for Kids!

-Disclosure: Amazon affiliate links included in this post.
+Disclosure: Amazon affiliate links are included in this post.
 All opinions expressed are my own.

 Pancakes are always a hit with preschoolers.
 We have a lot of fun making shaped pancakes likes these Heart shaped pancakes or adding a special flavor to them like these Gingerbread Pancakes.
 Do you have a favorite pancake topping?

 To go along with this fun pancake theme we read the story If You Give a Pig a Pancake by Laura Numeroff.

 If you give a pig a pancake, she’ll want some syrup to go with it.
 You’ll give her some of your favorite maple syrup, and she’ll probably get all sticky, so she’ll want to take a bath.
 She’ll ask you for some bubbles.
 When you give her the bubbles… you know how it goes for fans of If you Give a Mouse a Cookie series.

 The adorable little girl in the story tries to keep up with the requests of a busy little pig.

 If You Give a Pig a Pancake by Laura Numeroff

 Now it’s time to get your pancakes ready for the math activity for your preschooler or kindergartener.
 It’s a yummy way to start learning how to join numbers together to make a bigger summer as you introduce addition to your child.